 Brent International School Manila is a college‑preparatory institution.
-Applicants interested in Brent should have passing grades and good behavior.
+Applicants interested in enrolling should apply with passing grades and a history of good behavior at school.

 The Admissions Committee evaluates the following when considering an applicant for admission: